Three-Year ACGME-accredited Residency

 - Urban and rural rotations, with opportunities for international rotations.
 View a blog from one of our residents, Dr. Justin Corbin, about his international rotation in Samoa.

 At Hennepin Healthcare, FMR Community Medicine is not just a rotation, but a rich experience embedded in our rotations, didactic and longitudinal curriculum as well as the core mission of our hospital and affiliated clinics.
 We have specific learning goals in each of the 4 areas that we view as essential to practicing excellent community medicine:

 - Cultural Skills and Community Engagement

 - Team Skills and Leadership

-All of our residents connect with the community we serve by adopting a community organization and developing a service project that spans the full 3 years.
+Our residents connect with the community we serve by adopting a community organization and developing a service project that spans the full 3 years.

 Beginning in the Family Medicine outpatient clinic, residents care for their own panel of older patients, with faculty assistance.
-Geriatric patients also comprise a significant portion of inpatients on the Family Medicine Inpatient service.
+Geriatric patients also comprise a significant portion of inpatients on the Family Medicine inpatient service.
 Residents see firsthand the issues for patients and families in caring for the elderly, including end-of-life decisions.

-Residents also provide continuity care for patients at a local nursing home during PGY-2 and PGY-3.
+Residents also provide care for patients at a local nursing home during PGY-2 and PGY-3.
 We complement these hands-on clinical experiences with interactive, small-group teaching sessions by our faculty members who are board-certified in geriatric care.